 Tips: It’s recommended to soak the beans for at least an hour before cooking.
 This is so that you can get all the nutrients, reduce the cooking time and make the beans easier to digest.

-This classic evergreen dish is popular in India, Bangladesh, and Pakistan.
+This classic dish is popular in Bangladesh, India, and Pakistan.
 Biryani is anything but plain white rice; it’s a mixed rice meal with layers of curried meat and colored rice.
 There are two variants: raw and cooked.

 In Pakistan, you would often find the latter one.
 People make Pakki (cooked) Biryani by steaming the cooked meat and parboiled rice together.
 For that, one must mention Sindhi Biryani when talking about Pakistani-inspired cuisine.